ITensor/website/docs/book/itensor_basics.md

     println("z = ",z);
     //prints: z = (7,8)

-Calling `.cplx` always succeeds even if the ITensor is real.
+Calling `.cplx` always succeeds whether an element is real or not.

 ### Printing ITensors